Frisian languages

+Frisian dialects were slightly smaller than the distances between the Scandinavian languages, which are known to be largely mutually intelligible.

 Division

 There are three main groups of Frisian varieties: West Frisian, Saterland Frisian, and North Frisian.
 Some linguists consider these three varieties, despite their mutual unintelligibility, to be dialects of one single Frisian language, whereas others consider them to be a number of separate languages equal to or greater than the number of main branches discussed here.
 Indeed, the insular varieties of West Frisian are not intelligible to the mainland, and by that standard are additional languages, and North Frisian is also divided into several strongly diverse dialects, which are not all mutually intelligible among themselves.
 West Frisian is strongly influenced by Dutch.
 The other Frisian languages, meanwhile, have been influenced by Low German and German.
 Stadsfries and West Frisian Dutch are not Frisian, but Dutch dialects influenced by West Frisian.
 Frisian is called Frysk in West Frisian, Fräisk in Saterland Frisian, and Friisk, fresk, freesk, frasch, fräisch, and freesch in the varieties of North Frisian.

 The situation in the Dutch province of Groningen and the German region of East Frisia is similar: The local Low German/Low Saxon dialects of Gronings and East Frisian Low Saxon still bear some Frisian elements due to East Frisian substrate.
 Frisian was spoken there at one time, only to have been gradually replaced by Low Saxon since the Middle Ages.
 This local language is now, like Frisian, under threat by standard Dutch and German.